andygrove/ultrasonic-pi-piano/docs/instructions.md

 # Building an Ultrasonic Pi Piano

-NOTE: This is a draft document.
-For the most up-to-date docs, please refer to the [Instructable](https://www.instructables.com/Ultrasonic-Pi-Piano-With-Gesture-Controls/).

 ## Parts

 In addition to a Raspberry Pi (model 3B or above recommended), you will need the following electronic components: